Shmerke Kaczerginski: Move to Argentina and death

 Having visited Israel in 1950, Kaczerginski was excited by the possibility of moving there – but instead chose to take his family to Buenos Aires, after a job offer from the Jewish Cultural Congress, and they sailed there in May 1950.
 Already famous as a result of both his lecturing and publication, Kaczerginski's arrival:

 Local leftists vehemently opposed Kaczerginski due to his explicit conversion away from communism, and often disrupted his speaking engagements.
 Despite this he maintained a heavy pace of lecturing, songwriting and journalism, writing for the Israeli Labor Party newspaper Hador and publishing Ikh bin geven a partizan: di grine legende ('I Was a Partisan: The Green Legend'), a two-part memoir based on the journals he had maintained throughout the Second World War.
 Working with Michl Gelbart and Artur Rolnik, he began work on another anthology of Yiddish songs, and in parallel wrote Zol shoyn kumen di geule ('Let Salvation Come').
 Set to music by Abraham Isaac Kook, the song is considered "one of its author’s most enduring works".

 In 1954 during the festival of Passover, Kaczerginski found himself lecturing in Mendoza; after local anti-communists swore to boycott his lecture, he extended his time there for an extra day, speaking to hundreds about his experience as a Ghetto fighter.
 Wanting to see his family again, he decided to travel by plane rather than the longer train route, and was on the flight to Buenos Aires from Mendoza on 23 April 1954, when it crashed shortly after takeoff, killing everyone on board (see also Aerolíneas Argentinas accidents and incidents).

 Legacy

 Kaczerginski's sudden death shocked the Yiddish-speaking world; to Chaim Grade, his loss marked "the inescapable end of the Old World Yiddish cultural community, already decimated and dispersed".
-Sutzkever, having heard of the accident in Tel Aviv, simply telegrammed the Kaczerginski family mir viln nit gleybn nito kayn werter: "we will not believe, there are no words".
+Sutzkever, having heard of the accident in Tel Aviv, simply telegrammed the Kaczerginski family mir viln nit gleybn nito kayn werter: "we do not want to believe, there are no words".
 Many years later Sutzkever wrote him a memorial poem, Mit shmerken, ven es brenen velder ('With Shmerke, when forests are burning').

 Kaczerginski himself has become "largely anonymous", and is little known outside of Yiddish language circles despite the enduring popularity of many of his songs.
 Despite this, he is considered to have been tremendously influential: having collected over 250 Holocaust songs during his time as a partisan, poet and writer, his songbooks are the source of the majority of surviving pieces of the genre.